aptos-labs/art-nyc/README.md

-# Art NYC
+# Art Gallery

-Code for Aptos Art Gallery event in May 2024.
+Code for Aptos Art Gallery exhibitions in Aptos offices.
+Originally exclusively for the Art NYC event in May 2024.